FoxUSA/OpenNote/Doc/Install.md

 # How To Install
+# Automatic(Wizard Based Install)
+To run the installer open
+`<install path>/Service/install.php`

+## Manual
 ###MYSql
 - Create a MYSQL database named "OpenNote"
 - Download and extract OpenNote into a folder on your php web-server called "OpenNote"
-- Open up the `model/sql` folder and run `notebook.sql` in your OpenNote database
+- Open up the `Service/model/sql` folder and run `notebook.sql` in your OpenNote database
-- Change the database connection settings inside of `web-server path/OpenNote/Config.php` to match your db settings.
+- Change the database connection settings inside of `Service/Config.php` to match your db settings.
 These are stored in the following lines of code in `/OpenNote/Config.php`:
 ```php
 	public static $dbUserName = "notebook";